Sous-Chefs-Boneyard/website/content/docs/auto-releasing-sous-cookbooks.md

 ## Slack Notifier

 [Deployment Status Slack Notifier](https://github.com/Xorima/deployment_status_slack_notifier) runs when a [Deployment Status](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#list-deployment-statuses) is updated to Success of Failure.
 It then route the message to the [Chef Community Slack](https://community-slack.chef.io/).
-It gets the release notes from the payload of the deployment and posts them to `#Sous-Chefs` and `#Anouncements`
+It gets the release notes from the payload of the deployment and posts them to `#Sous-Chefs` and `#Announcements`

 ## Future of the Automation and Sous-Chefs